marklogic/mlxprs/README.md

 I've been building and testing with the following ingredients:

-- MarkLogic 8 or later, with admin access
+- MarkLogic 8, with admin access
 - Visual Studio Code, version 1.3

 ## Credit